 Saying these noes is difficult, of course.
 That’s because the ability to say a healthy no requires a certain degree of self-respect and self-care.
 But saying no to the people and things that harm your life rather than help is often the first step to learning how to love and care for yourself.

 Oh, and of course, you learn to say no to yourself too, to discipline yourself and keep yourself in check, to remind yourself that you don’t, in fact, know everything or even know what the hell you’re saying or doing half the time.
 This is such an underrated skill, yet it seems to be lost these days in the “give me one of everything” age.

-Step 2: Stop masturbating all the damn time.
 No, I don’t mean stop diddling your special parts.
-Although, if you’re doing that like 15 times a day, you may want to cut down on that a bit as well.
+Although if you’re doing that like 15 times a day, you may want to cut down a bit.

 There’s this really weird chapter in Napoleon Hill’s Think and Grow Rich where he talks about how Thomas Edison refused to have sex or something and that’s how he came up with 10,000 patents.
 I don’t know, it made very little sense, but the idea was that sex releases energy that could otherwise be directed towards more productive and useful endeavors.